mkohler/cython_swig/README.rst

 3. Link

-   cy_adder.o --> cy_adder.so
+   lib_adder.so + cy_adder.o --> cy_adder.so

 .. class:: handout

     Cython takes our C header file, our interface file, and this third file we just learned about, the PYX file, and generates a single C file, cy_adder.c in this case.

     Compile and link that, and you get an so. file that you can import at the Python prompt.
+Let's see it.

 demo of Cython's add()
 ======================